Forgiving The Unforgivable

 Finally, a way to forgive the worst transgressors of my past…

-Since then, I’ve learned that Archbishop Emertus Desmond Tutu also echoes this sentiment in The Book of Forgiving:
+Since then, I’ve learned that Archbishop Emeritus Desmond Tutu also echoes this sentiment in The Book of Forgiving:

 “…forgiving does not condone an act.
 Forgiveness does not relieve someone of responsibility for what they have done.
 Forgiveness does not erase accountability.
 It is not about turning a blind eye or even turning the other cheek.
 It is not about letting someone off the hook or saying it is okay to do something monstrous.
 Forgiveness is simply about understanding that every one of us is both inherently good and inherently flawed.”

-And finally, in the words of Morgan Richard Olivier, from his book Blooming Bare:
+And finally, in the words of Morgan Richard Olivier, from her book Blooming Bare:

 “You can’t create chaos in the lives of others and expect peace to come to yours.
 No matter what they did or how you feel, causing hurt to others will never bring healing to you.”